 Oftentimes, Veterans do not understand how much of an impact a good buddy statement can have on their VA disability claim.
 In fact, Veterans who call our firm often ask us about what exactly a buddy statement is.
-Buddy statements, also known to the VA as a statement in support of claim, are statements made from a spouse, friend, fellow service member, family, or anybody who can verify the credibility of your claim.
-Because the VA has a duty to assist, they must take all evidence into consideration when making a decision on a VA disability claim.
-When determining service-connection for VA disabilities, buddy statements can go a long ways in improving the chances of receiving compensation.
-So how do Veterans go about submitting a buddy statement (statement in support of claim)?
+Buddy statements, also known to the VA as a statement in support of a claim, are statements made from a spouse, friend, fellow service member, family member, or anyone else who can verify your claim’s credibility.

 Submitting a Buddy Statement

 To submit a buddy statement, an individual can fill out VA Form 21-4138.
 This form has an entire section labeled “Remarks,” where they can include any information they feel is relevant to the claim.
 When submitting a buddy statement, it is important to include all contact information for the “buddy.”
 By filling out this form, an individual is swearing that the content on the form is entirely true.
 Buddy statements can also be submitted in the form of notarized documents.

 You can attach multiple buddy statements to VA Form 21-4138.
 Multiple eyewitness accounts that legitimize your service-connected disability can be especially helpful when you are appealing a VA decision.
 During a VA appeal, your attorney may recommend that you ask fellow soldiers who you served with to write statements that can support your claim.
 These statements can have a major role in influencing the VA to change their decision regarding your claim from a denial to an approval.

 Who Can Submit a Buddy Statement?